Ajith369369/pro-chauffeurs-frontend/README.md

 git commit -m "Commit message describing changes"
 ```
 5. **Pull updates from "main" (from Remote Repository)**
-   - "main" branch contains only approved code.
+   - "main" branch contains only the approved code.
 This will be aded to you working branch (branch1).
 ```sh
 git pull origin main
 ```